avsa242/spin-standard-library/api/signal.adc.md

 signal.adc.model.int

-_model_ indicates the manufacturer's model number of the display controller
+_model_ indicates the manufacturer's model number of the ADC

 _int_ indicates the type of interface supported by the driver (e.g., spi, i2c, uart)